csstree/stylelint-validator/README.md

 In some cases a more general match patterns are needed instead of exact name matching.
 In such cases a RegExp pattern can be used.

-Since CSS names are an indentifiers which can't contain any RegExp special character, distiguish between a regular name and RegExp is a trivial problem.
-When the plugins meets a string in a ignore pattern list which contains any character other than `a-z` (case-insensitive), `0-9` or `-`, it produce a RegExp using the expression `new RegExp('^(' + pattern + ')$', 'i')`.
+Since CSS names are an indentifiers which can't contain a special characters used for RegExp's, a distinguishing between a CSS name and RegExp is a trivial problem.
+When the plugin encounters a string in a ignore pattern list containing any character other than `a-z`, `A-Z`, `0-9` or `-`, it produces a RegExp using the construction `new RegExp('^(' + pattern + ')$', 'i')`.
 In other words, the pattern should be fully matched case-insensitive.

 To have a full control over a RegExp pattern, a regular RegExp instance or its stringified version (i.e. `"/pattern/flags?"`) can be used.